ScopeDock

 ScopeDock is a local-first desktop camera workspace for microscopes, endoscopes, RTSP inputs, and ONVIF-assisted discovery workflows.
 It is best suited to bench work, repair inspection, and short technical capture sessions where users need a fast preview and clear local file handling.

-The product page should work as a real evaluation page.
-It needs to answer what ScopeDock is, who it helps, what it supports, where its limits are, and what to do next.
-It should also say plainly what ScopeDock is not: it is not a surveillance wall and it is not a livestream production stack.
+This product page is designed to help you evaluate fit quickly.
+It explains what ScopeDock is, who it helps, what it supports, where its limits are, and what to do next.
+It also says plainly what ScopeDock is not: it is not a surveillance wall and it is not a livestream production stack.

 Evaluation facts